victorbrodsky/order-lab/README.md

 		openssl req -new -sha256 -key www.example.com.key -out www.example.com.csr

 	to generate the [Certificate Signing Request (CSR)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/enable-https)file, later used to obtain the SSL certificate file (www.example.com.crt) from your Certificate Authority.
-Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run the following command in the terminal (make sure to substitute your API token (from step 1 above), database user name (such as "symfony"), the database password (such as "symfony"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):
+Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run one of the following commands in the terminal (make sure to substitute your API token (from step 1 above), database user name (such as "symfony"), the database password (such as "symfony"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):

-		Ubuntu (--os is set to Unbuntu by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key
+		CentOS (--os is set to CentOS on the server by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key

-		Centos:
+		Ubuntu:
-		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key --os centos
+		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key --os ubuntu

 	(c) Obtain a domain name from a registrar (for example from [Google Domains](https://domains.google/#/)) if you don't have one already and follow these [instructions to add the nameservers of your Digital Ocean webhost](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 It may take up to 48 hours for the domain name to start working.
-Run the following command in the terminal (make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
+Run one of the following commands in the terminal (make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):

-		Ubuntu (--os is set to Unbuntu by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com
+		CentOS (--os is set to CentOS on the server by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com

-		Centos:
+		Ubuntu:
-		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com --os centos
+		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com --os ubuntu

 	Note: If you get your SSL certificate from [Let's Encrypt](https://letsencrypt.org/), make sure to follow their recommendation to ensure the certificate gets updated in a timely fashion and to avoid expiration. [certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache) and a [symfony bundle](https://packagist.org/packages/cert/letsencrypt-bundle) are available.
 In the past, uncommenting (removing "#" from the beginning of) the line 289 in /order-lab/orderflex/app/config/security.yml file was necessary to enable SSL, but everything should be done automatically now and is controlled via the "Connection Channel" variable in Site Settings being set to either “https” or "http".

-	The full list of parameters for script deploy-order-digital-ocean.sh:
+	For reference, this is the full list of parameters for the server installation script deploy-order-digital-ocean.sh:

 	--token: API-TOKEN-FROM-STEP-1 (must be provided)

-	--os: centos or ubuntu operating system (default is ubuntu)
+	--os: centos or ubuntu server operating system (default is centos)

 	--parameters: parameters.yml file name (default parameters.yml)

-	--dbuser: optional (default symfony)
+	--dbuser: optional (default is symfony)

-	--dbpass: optional (default symfony)
+	--dbpass: optional (default is symfony)

-	--protocol: optional (default http)
+	--protocol: optional (default is http)

 	--domainname: domain name (optional)